StephenCleary/ProjProps/README.md

 ## Filtering Output

-By default, `projprops` displays all properties for the current project, including properties imported from SDK or other files, but excluding all other properties.
-You can include environment variable properties, global properties, or reserved properties by specifying the appropriate command line options (e.g., `--include-reserved`).
+By default, `projprops` displays all properties for the current project, including properties imported from SDK or other imported files, but excluding all other properties.
+You can include environment variable properties, global properties, or reserved properties by disabling the corresponding option (e.g., `--exclude-reserved false`).

 You can also filter properties by name.
 The `--name` command line parameter takes a case-insensitive regular expression, and only properties matching that expression are displayed. `projprops --name ".*pack.*"` displays all properties with `"pack"` in the name, and `projprops --name version` displays only the `Version` property.